UBICUA-JSSI/jssi.resolver/README.md

 // Resolver did
 resolver.did=V4SGRU86Z58d6TV7PBUe6f
  ```
-JSSI Resolver must have a DID and a wallet that provides the necessary cryptographic material to sign its requests to the [Hyperledger Indy DLT](https://github.com/hyperledger/indy-sdk).
-Before testing, check if the Resolver wallet has been created and if the Resolver DID has been duly registered.
+JSSI Resolution Server must possess a DID and a wallet with necessary cryptographic material in order to sign requests to the [Hyperledger Indy DLT](https://github.com/hyperledger/indy-sdk).
+Before testing, check if the Resolver wallet has been created and the Resolver DID has been duly registered.

 ### Logging